 The Antidegradation Policy does come into play, on the other hand, if the waste discharge can affect high quality water.
 Even though it applies, the Antidegradation Policy’s provision precluding changes to high quality waters that result in water quality less than the applicable water quality objectives does not require anything more than Water Code section 13263 already requires.
 Further, the Antidegradation Policy does not explicitly or implicitly override a water board’s authority and discretion under the Water Code to determine how to structure waste discharge requirements to ensure the relevant water quality control plan’s water quality objectives are implemented.
 Neither could it restrict the Water Boards’ statutory authority to grant time schedules under the later-enacted Water Code section 13263, subdivision (c).
 The result of a time schedule for a waste discharge to high quality water may well be a temporary lowering of the high quality water to a level less than that required to meet water quality objectives even where the Antidegradation Policy applies.
 The practical effect of granting a time schedule is that the waste discharge allowed to continue to degrade high quality waters may also cause those waters to temporarily exceed water quality objectives.
-While we would obviously prefer to be able to require immediate compliance, it simply is not feasible in all cases.
+While we would obviously prefer to be able to require all dischargers to implement measures that immediately achieve water quality objectives, it simply is not feasible in all cases.
 We recognized this in 2004 when we adopted the Nonpoint Source Policy:

 Current land use management practices that have resulted in NPS pollution have a long and complicated physical, economic and political history.
 In addition to the need for resources, forging a new history of pollution control will take time and commitment, as well as a willingness to examine the use of practices that have resulted in current NPS pollution discharges and the barriers to change.
 Therefore, it is expected that it will take a significant amount of time for the RWQCBs to approve or endorse NPS control implementation programs throughout their regions, and even longer for those programs to achieve their objectives.

+Importantly, while the Nonpoint Source Policy requires compliance with the Antidegradation Policy, it also acknowledges that it may take a significant amount of time for dischargers to implement water quality objectives where groundwater has been degraded by historic practices by the same or similar dischargers, and achieving water quality objectives requires phased implementation over time.
+That framework implicitly recognizes that compliance with the Antidegradation Policy does not prohibit temporary reductions in water quality, even those beyond water quality objectives.

-With important limitations, a water board has authority to authorize a discharge that results in water quality worse than applicable water quality objectives for a reasonable amount of time.
+Accordingly, with important limitations, a water board has authority to authorize a discharge that results in water quality worse than applicable water quality objectives for a reasonable amount of time.
 A key limitation is that no water board should sanction an interim lowering below water quality objectives unless there are assurances that actual uses of the water are reasonably protected or, at a minimum, that there are assurances that a “substitute” exists for the disruption to the state’s waters being beneficially used.
 In addition, as explained in Section II.A.2, Key Element 3 of the Nonpoint Source Policy requires that the time schedule to achieve water quality requirements be specified, along with quantifiable milestones designed to measure progress toward reaching the water quality requirements.

-For this reason, on remand, and consistent with the direction we provide in this order, the Central Valley Water Board may establish a time schedule for the revised dairy general waste discharge requirements that results in a temporary lowering of high-quality water consistent with the Antidegradation Policy.
+For this reason, on remand, and consistent with the direction we provide in this order, the Central Valley Water Board may establish a time schedule for the interim and final revised dairy general waste discharge requirements that results in a temporary lowering of high-quality water consistent with the Antidegradation Policy.